unosquare/swan/README.md

 ### The `Json`

 You can serialize and deserialize strings and objects using Swan's `Json` Formatter.
-Is a great way to transform objects to json format and vice versa.
-For example, you need to send information as json format to other point of your application and also when arrives is necessary to get back to the object that is going to be used, and thanks to json format the data can interchange in a lightweight way.
+It's a great way to transform objects to json format and vice versa.
+For example, you need to send information as json format to other point of your application and also when arrives it's necessary to get back to the object that is going to be used, and thanks to json format the data can interchange in a lightweight way.

 [Json Documentation](https://unosquare.github.io/swan/api/Unosquare.Swan.Formatters.Json.html)